A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Performance Analysis

 \section{Performance Analysis}

 In this section, numerous SOTA line segment detection and description methods are qualitatively and quantitatively evaluated to review their performance unbiasedly and strictly.
 They are evaluated separately because many existing studies individually presented their line segment detection or description methods.
 Instead of evaluating line segments in specific vision tasks as in \cite{EVOLIN}, the line segment properties mentioned in subsection \ref{subsec_ls_properties} are evaluated in this review.
 They do not depend on specific vision tasks.
-Specifically, eleven line segment detection methods in different categories are compared, as listed in TABLE \ref{test_detection_methods}.
+Specifically, fifteen line segment detection methods in different categories are compared, as listed in TABLE \ref{line_detection_implementation}.

-In addition, six line segment description methods, including the LBD \cite{LBD} with its binary version integrated into OpenCV, IILB \cite{IILB}, and MLIOR \cite{ALineMatchingMethodBasedonMultipleIntensityOrderingwithUniformlySpacedSampling} descriptors in the category of statistic-based methods and the DLD \cite{DLD} with its successor WLD \cite{WLD} descriptors in the learning-based method category, are compared.
-Except for the IILB descriptor and the binary version of the LBD descriptor, the other four testing descriptors are float descriptors.
+In addition, six open-source line segment description methods listed in TABLE \ref{line_description_implementation}, along with the binary version of the LBD \cite{LBD} descriptor integrated into OpenCV, the MLIOR descriptor \cite{ALineMatchingMethodBasedonMultipleIntensityOrderingwithUniformlySpacedSampling}, and the GlueStick \cite{GlueStick} matching method, are compared.
+Except for the IILB descriptor and the binary version of the LBD descriptor, the other testing descriptors are float descriptors.
 The statistic-based and learning-based methods are also called appearance-based methods in some studies.
 The structure-based approaches are excluded from the comparison because they require additional line segments; therefore, comparing them with the other two types of methods is unfair.

-Note that the related parameters of the compared detection and description methods are set to their default values as suggested in corresponding references or recommended by the OpenCV implementations because they are optimal and already fine-tuned.
-For deep learning-based methods, the pretrained model detects line segments and extracts line segment descriptors for comparisons.
+Note that the related parameters of the compared detection and description methods are set to their default values as suggested in corresponding references or recommended by the open-source implementations.
+TABLE S1 to S3 in the supplementary material display the implementation/model details for the compared methods.